 One of the requirements for educator licensure is the successful completion of licensure exams.
 Exams can be intimidating, but that's what we're here for!
 And the best part is that if you've been accepted into the Teacher Education Program (TEP), you've already gotten one of the licensure exam requirements out of the way (sneaky, aren't we?)!

-Licensure exams are required to measure your performance in three areas of assessment:
+Licensure exams are required to measure your performance in two areas of assessment:

 - Developmental (Pedagogy) Area Assessment

 - You're required to compete one of four tests most relevant to the grade (or span of grades) you intend to teach.